Home

 Current varietes: Prime Jim, Prim Jan, Navajo, Black Satin, Chester, Triple Crown, Cherokee, Chicasaw, Illini Hardy

-2010 additions: Choctaw, Hull, Loch Ness, Metolius, Darrow, Perron's Black
+Choctaw, Hull, Loch Ness, Metolius, Darrow, Perron's Black

 Zone 6 trials: Black Butte, Kiowa